TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab4/README.md

 -------------------- | ---------- | --------------------
 ```
 ## Next Work
 We have completed the lab_4.
 I want you to praise your own patience and enthusiasm and celebrate with a cool beer.
-This was the first time making a program by your own effort and not just editing or correcting.
-From now on, all assignment will be like this way, so you have to understand every detail and must complete the work yourself without any help.
+This was the first time to compose a program by your own, and not just editing or correcting.
+From now on, all assignment will be suggested like this.
+You have to understand every detail and must complete the work yourself without any help well, except for Google.

 > **Human knowledge belongs to the world** - from movie 'Password' -